okeeffed/cheat-sheets/Chef/Chef-Udemy.md

 Cookbooks allow a way to package up the recipes and give it a version number and track changes.

-`A fundamental unit of configuration and policy distribution`.
+`A fundamental unit of configuration and policy distribution`